 Music: Varies — Latin, reggaeton, electronic | Peak: Midnight

 More of a live music and hangout bar than a dance club.
-Great sound system, rotating local and visiting musicians, and owners who genuinely care about the vibe.
-The place where locals go when they don't want the full club experience but still want good music and energy.
+Located in front of Rumors — look for the passage through the building — with an open-ceiling dance floor that keeps it airy even when packed.
+Great sound system, resident DJ Ezequiel Marinoni anchoring the house/electro nights, and rotating local and visiting musicians.
+The place where locals go when they don't want the full club experience but still want quality music and genuine energy.

 This isn't just a party — it's Tamarindo's most famous weekly event.
 The Crawler Hawler party bus picks up guests and hits the best beach clubs and pools along the coast — Tamarindo, Conchal, Flamingo, and Potrero — with DJs at every stop, free drinks, and a sunset bonfire to close it out.